Department of Music

 - Meet instructor's attendance and course requirements for all classes, lessons, and ensembles.

 In the event that a music scholarship recipient must drop a course during the semester, written permission of the student's Academic Advisor and the Music Department Chairperson must be given.
-Failure to meet this requirement will result in loss of the scholarship.The Music Scholarship Coordinator reviews first semester grades of all current music scholarship students.
+Failure to meet this requirement can result in loss of the scholarship at the end of the first semester, the Music Scholarship Coordinator reviews first semester grades of all current music scholarship students.
 Scholarship students earning grades lower than "B" for any music class, private applied lesson or music ensemble become ineligible for continued music scholarship support, and the second semester portion of any scholarship award will be cancelled.

 In order to receive a scholarship award the second semester: